Purified water: Demineralization

-In the strict sense, the term demineralization should imply removing all dissolved mineral species from water.
-Thus not only removing dissolved salt as obtained by simple deionization, but also neutral dissolved species such as dissolved iron hydroxides (Fe(OH)_{3}) or dissolved silica (Si(OH)_{4}), two solutes often present in water.
+In the strict sense, the term demineralization should imply removing all dissolved "mineral species" from water.
+Thus not only removing dissolved salt as obtained by simple deionization, but also neutral dissolved "Mineral species" such as dissolved iron hydroxides (Fe(OH)_{3}) or dissolved silica (Si(OH)_{4}), two solutes often present in water.
 In this way, demineralized water has the same electrical conductivity as deionized water, but is purer because it does not contain non-ionized substances, i.e. neutral solutes.
 However, demineralized water is often used interchangeably with deionized water and can be also confused with softened water, depending on the exact definition used: removing only the cations susceptible to precipitate as insoluble minerals (from there, "demineralization"), or removing all the "mineral species" present in water, and thus not only dissolved ions but also neutral solute species.
 So, the term demineralized water is vague and deionized water or softened water should often be preferred in its place for more clarity.